Rodri (footballer, born 1990)

-Rodrigo Ríos Lozano (born 6 June 1990), commonly known as Rodri, is a Spanish professional footballer who plays as a forward for Primera Federación club Marbella.
+Rodrigo Ríos Lozano (born 6 June 1990), commonly known as Rodri, is a Spanish professional footballer who plays as a forward for Segunda Federación club Intercity.

 He achieved La Liga totals of 46 games and 11 goals for Sevilla, Zaragoza and Almería, as well as 220 matches and 44 goals in the Segunda División for six clubs.
 Abroad, he played in the second tiers of England for Sheffield Wednesday and Bristol City, and Germany for 1860 Munich.

 Club career

 Early years

 Born in Soria, Castile and León, Rodri grew up in Dos Hermanas, Province of Seville, where he was discovered by Sevilla FC scouts, thus entering the Andalusians' youth ranks.
 In 2009, he helped the Juvenil side win the Copa del Rey in the category after defeating Athletic Bilbao 3–2 in extra time, with two goals from the player.

 Sevilla

 Rodri played the vast majority of his first year as a senior with Sevilla Atlético, in the Segunda División B. He was first called to the first team for the 2009–10 UEFA Champions League round-of-16 tie against PFC CSKA Moscow, but did not leave the bench.
 Eventually, on 28 February 2010, he made his debut for the main squad – in La Liga – playing three minutes in a 0–0 home draw with Athletic Bilbao after having replaced Renato; Manolo Jiménez was the club's manager.

 Rodri's second game came almost three months later, in the last round of the season, playing the last ten minutes at UD Almería: in the 93rd minute, Frédéric Kanouté passed to Jesús Navas, who crossed the ball to the box.
 After a failed attempt by Sébastien Squillaci, the youngster scored the 3–2 winner through a bicycle kick.
 With this victory, Sevilla edged RCD Mallorca for the fourth place, thus returning to the UEFA Champions League; the player's performance was subsequently praised in the local press.